 Note: most links in this article are Amazon.com Affiliate links, see Affiliate Disclosure, thank you.

-What is Barbeque Sauce?
+What is Barbecue Sauce?

 However, barbecue sauce is also widely used in many other cuisines and is also a favorite condiment or dipping sauce for things like chicken fingers, French fries, and other fried foods.
 While it is prevalent in the barbecue community, barbecue sauces differ depending on their used or created region.

-The type of barbeque sauce depends on the starting base of the sauce.
+The type of barbecue sauce depends on the starting base of the sauce.
 And of those types, there are many different variations created.
 Not all barbecue sauces even taste the same or even have the same consistency.
 The way the sauces are used also plays a significant role in how the sauce is created.

-The main base ingredients in barbeque sauce could be ketchup or mustard.
+The main base ingredients in barbecue sauce could be ketchup or mustard.
 Secondary components include Worcestershire sauce and Apple cider vinegar.
 It is common to have a sweet element like brown sugar and spices like garlic and onion powder.

-Most barbeque sauces are a perfect balance of sweet, spicy, and the base to bring it together.
+Most barbecue sauces are a perfect balance of sweet, spicy, and the base to bring it together.
 The sweeter elements usually help to cut the acidity of the base ingredients.
 Adding herbs, spices, and seasonings is the way a sauce gets its secret personality.

 In all honesty, there are so many different variations of barbecue sauces.
 Some people like to add sweet fruits like mango, blueberries, blackberries, and peaches to their sauce in place of the sweeteners.
 In contrast, others like to add alcohol to the sauce to bring a depth of flavor like whiskey, rum, or tequila.